PatrickPIGNOL/ObjectBasedDiscordBot/README.md

 ## An Object Based General purpose Discord Bot

 [/](https://malleable-traveling-moonstone.glitch.me/) An activity page to know if the bot is available.
+This page is designed to be ping by [uptimerobot.com](http://uptimerobot.com).

 ## Made by [Glitch](https://glitch.com/)